 Founded in 1986 and based out of Bracebridge, Ontario, True North Log Homes is known to be a manufacturer of some of North America’s best-engineered log homes.
 Canadian owned and operated, their innovative craftsmanship and technology is complimented by a commitment to the environmental needs and concerns of forested regions.

-conservation, green building, log cabin, log home, sustainable materials
+Article tags: conservation, green building, log cabin, log home, sustainable materials